Letter to Applicants

-Anton Hart, Ph.D., Teacher, Department of Psychiatry and Behavioral Health.
+Anton Hart, Ph.D., Teacher, Department of Psychiatry.
 University of Massachusetts, Amherst, 1989.
 Interests: Relational psychoanalysis.

-Seyjal Vyas, Ph.D., Supervisor, Department of Psychiatry and Behavioral Health.
+Seyjal Vyas, Ph.D., Supervisor, Department of Psychiatry.
 Degree: University of California, Fresno, 2002.
 Interests: Neuropsychology.

 INTERNSHIP PROGRAM CONDITIONS, BENEFITS AND POLOCIES

-Mount.
-Sinai St. Luke's and Mount Sinai Roosevelt hospitals are an equal opportunity employer.
+Mount Sinai St. Luke's and Mount Sinai West Hospitals are an equal opportunity employer.
 In accord with New York City, New York State and U.S. Government law, discrimination on the basis of age, gender, race/ethnicity, veteran status, religion, marital status, disability, sexual orientation or pregnancy, is forbidden.

 OTHER TRAINING OPPORTUNITIES

 The Psychology Education and Training Division also offers supervised clinical opportunities for Post-Doctoral Fellowship.
-Typically, there are 12 Post-Doctoral Fellows.
-These include 6 Post-Doctoral Fellows in the Adult Track, and 6 Post-Doctoral Fellows in the Child Track.
-In the Adult Track, there are Fellowships in the: Addiction Institute of New York; Women’s Health Project; Center For Intensive Treatment Of Personality Disorders; Psychiatric Recovery Center; and the Adult Outpatient Clinic.
-In the Child Track, there are Fellowships in: CARES, Dialectical Behavior Therapy Program, Out Patient Services-Neuropsychology, and Parent Infant Child-Community Psychology.
+Typically, there are 8 Post-Doctoral Fellows.
+These include 4 Post-Doctoral Fellows in the Adult Track, and 4 Post-Doctoral Fellows in the Child Track.
+In the Adult Track, there are Fellowships in the: Addiction Institute of New York; Center For Intensive Treatment Of Personality Disorders; Psychiatric Recovery Center; and the Adult Outpatient Clinic.
+In the Child Track, there are Fellowships in: CARES, Outpatient Dialectical Behavior Therapy Program/Inpatient, , and Parent Infant Child-Community Psychology.
 Please contact the Director, Psychology Education and Training, or the Director, Child and Adolescent Psychology Education and Training to learn more about these.